cxhernandez/MSMBuilderTalk/slides.md

 - Thousands of experts are using machine learning approaches
 - Well-tested, performant, and facile implementations are available
 - Writing your own is not the way to go!
-    * E.g: is clustering _that_ special and MD-specific such that we need our own custom algorithms and implementations?
-No.
+    * E.g: Is clustering _that_ special and MD-specific such that we need our own custom algorithms and implementations?

 ---
 title: MSMBuilder3: Design